Spor Guiding in the Far North

 You’ll probably hear Tore before you see him!

 Tore has an insatiable enthusiasm for life and a booming laugh, both of which you can’t help but enjoy.
-So, when at the Arctic Splitboard Festival gig night, as he was rocking out to a local metal band, he asked if we’d like to go out with him tomorrow and I was in without a second thought.
+So, when at the Arctic Splitboard Festival gig night, as he was rocking out to a local metal band, he asked if we’d like to go out with him tomorrow I was in without a second thought.

 Spor Guiding is a family business, based in Langfjordbotn, Finnmark, with the main guides being Tore and his son, with his wife Gro being the Managing Director and general all-round problem fixer, be it car hire, accomodation, guiding…